Skip to content

 We also had to prepare for a potentially extended, and unpredictable period of keeping the generators in service.
 To protect against running out of fuel, we connected with our national fuel vendor and arranged for two fuel trucks to be positioned with ready access to the site after the storm.

-Once the storm hit, staff, led by Facility Manager and Navy Veteran David Adam and Telecom Manager and Army Veteran Lee McDaniel, was in execution mode.
-We’d prepared heavily for the event, and it paid off.
+Once the storm hit, the staff, led by Facility Manager and Navy Veteran David Adam and Telecom Manager and Army Veteran Lee McDaniel, was in execution mode.
+We’d prepared heavily for the event and it paid off.
 As utility power started to fail, we switched over to generator power for what turned out to be five days.
 Our prearranged fuel trucks made way to the site and kept our generators fed throughout the event.
 The team of David, Lee, and John responded to all issues that arose, from generator and fuel system checks to surveillance for possible leaks (and containment if necessary).
 Once the storm passed, Navy Veteran and Facilities Technician Dennis Banks, flew in from New York to relieve John and assist at the site.

 The on-site team was able to share minute-to-minute updates with those of us watching from across the country.
 Throughout the week of this storm, they worked diligently to make sure everything at the facility stayed safe and customers wouldn’t be impacted.
 The employees were able to keep in contact with their families weathering the storm, and check in at home once the storm passed.
 These employees are a great example of the preparedness and dedication of our Field Operations team putting into practice our principles of Operational Excellence.
 I am very proud of the CoreSite team and of their performance and commitment during the storm.
 For the sake of our customers, they stepped up and ensured 100% uptime through a major natural disaster.
 The team’s constant communication and excellent teamwork is what made that possible.